-How do you get real results from a diet?
+How do you get actual results from a diet?
 A diet incorporates the food you routinely eat.
 It is not a restriction or a prohibition of food.
 A healthy diet allows your body to balance energy with fat loss.
 Subsequently, a healthy diet provides your body with the right amount of energy, nutrients, and satisfaction.
 Starting a diet that burns belly fat requires knowledge of your health, selecting S.M.A.R.T. goals that lead to a change in lifestyle, and using resources that make dieting and exercise easier.

 A big part of building a diet that burns body fat is establishing S.M.A.R.T. goals that yield positive results.
 The purpose should be specific but not restrictive or prohibitive.
 The plan should define a boundary that supports flexibility and variety in your diet.
 An example of a goal that defines a boundary is eating three meals a day for 90 days.

-The goal defines how many times you can eat a day, but it does not determine when you should eat or what you should eat.
+The goal defines how many times you can eat a day, but it does not determine when or what you should eat.
 Eating three meals a day is not only specific, but it is also measurable and achievable.
 Eating three meals a day prevents grazing and snacking.
 Finally, eating three meals a day is time-specific because accomplishing the goal will immediately burn body fat.

 Another critical factor in building a diet that burns body fat is using resources that make the process convenient, informative, and time-saving.
-Suitable resources include technology, medical providers, personal trainers, gym, and workout equipment.
+Suitable resources include technology, medical providers, personal trainers, a gym, and workout equipment.
 Everything should be convenient, educational, and save time except for the workout.
-Because the workout requires work, time, and energy, you won’t have too much time for the other factors.
+Because the training requires work, time, and energy, you won’t have too much time for the other factors.

 In summary, how you start your diet will determine how successful you are at making your diet a lifestyle.